mikeizbicki/ucr-cs100/textbook/C++/boost/data-structures.md

 integer 8
 string hello hello
 ```
-Note: If you wanted to have a boost::variant variable and cast it to another type to use in the `apply_visitor` function to make the int act like a string as we did with Boost.Any, then you'd have to use the [boost::lexical_cast](http://theboostcpplibraries.com/boost.lexical_cast) library to do so.
+Note: If you wanted to have a Boost.Variant variable and cast it to another type to use in the `apply_visitor` function to make the `int` act like a string as we did with Boost.Any, then you'd have to use the [boost::lexical_cast](http://theboostcpplibraries.com/boost.lexical_cast) library to do so.
 The main function of the previous example would need to become:
 ```
 int main()